-Want ideas on how to use eggshells in the garden other than composting?
-Lucky you!
-I’ve been practicing some of these gardening ideas myself.
-Help yourself to these practical and cost-cutting ways on how to use eggshells in the garden!
+Want ideas on how to use eggshells in the garden other than just for composting?
+Help yourself to these practical and cost-cutting ways to maximize your eggshells.

-It's no secret eggs are healthy for us but did you know they're healthy for the garden too?
-The eggshells, at least, which I am in no short supply.
+It's no secret eggs are healthy for us, but did you know they're healthy for the garden too?
+The eggshells, at least, of which I am in no short supply.

-1. How To Use Eggshells In The Garden Compost
+1. How to Use Eggshells in the Garden Compost

 Eggshells are organic compost material valued in the garden for its hefty calcium content beneficial to the soil and plants.
-They are green compost materials which comprise only a third in a healthy and balanced compost.
+They are green compost materials that comprise only a third in a healthy and balanced compost.

 2. Eggshell Pest Deterrent

 Slugs and snails are among the most notable pests in any garden.
 They like to munch on tender leaves of vegetables and fruits.

 To prevent these critters from invading the plants, spread crushed eggshells around them.